thinhlvv/thinhlvv.github.io/_posts/2020-03-02-Become-Senior-Software-Engineer-With-this-7-daily-habits.md

 6. Always think about how to improve yourself
 7. Guide someone.

 *Notes*: If you want to move one more step in your career, try to learn management skill.
-You would say I was wrong when you want to build the technical career path instead of management stuff.
+You would say I was wrong, since you only want to build the technical career path instead of management stuff.
 Imagine yourself as a technical lead with team of 10+ people, and ask how to run the process smoothly with 10+ different characteristic.
 Whether you want to be recognized, you must learn the management skill.
 Refer to this book summaries for more [details](https://github.com/zalopay-oss/effective-engineer)

 ## **TAKE RESPONSIBILITY**